Brent slips as China PMI falls, holds above $108 on US oil draws

 The next psychological barrier for both Brent and the U.S. benchmark is $110 a barrel because the difference between the two contracts has narrowed sharply, said Lee.

-Brent's premium to U.S. oil futures, which briefly inverted last Friday, remained thin at about $1.23 a barrel on Wednesday.
+Brent's premium to U.S. oil futures, which narrowed sharply last week and briefly inverted on Friday, remained thin at about $1.23 a barrel on Wednesday.

 CHINA